 - Monetary Value – How much money has a customer spent within a given time frame?

-What to send to your High valued customers
+What to send to your highly valued customers

 What to send to your new customers